 I use a technique that I call Strategic, Inspired Healing that combines my background and experience in the health sciences with the applied kinesiology and quantum energy healing techniques.
 It is a way to get to the root cause of what may be causing your symptoms (or your baby’s symptoms) and work on changing that so that your health can start to improve.

-We can also identify any family patterns or old stories that you are ready to let go of so that you can create your new family in a way that feels more aligned with your beliefs and your values.
-I also share with you some simple and effective techniques that you can add into your everyday routine that will help you to feel better.
-I am also a mom and a doula and I can answer your questions about life with a newborn.
+We will identify any family patterns or old stories that you are ready to let go of so that you can create your new family in a way that feels more aligned with your beliefs and your values.
+I share with you some simple and effective techniques that you can add into your everyday routine that will help you to feel better.
+I am a mom and a doula and I can answer your questions about life with a newborn.

 Email me at email@example.com to set up your private phone session.